Tesla Autopilot: Safety statistics

+Tesla claims that its driver-assistance features improve safety and reduce accidents caused by driver fatigue or inattention.
+However, collisions and fatalities involving Autopilot have attracted scrutiny from media and regulators.
+Industry experts and safety advocates have raised concerns about the deployment of beta software to the general public, calling the practice risky and potentially irresponsible.

 In April 2016, Elon Musk stated the probability of an accident was at least 50% lower when using Autopilot without citing any references.
-At the time, it was estimated that collectively, Teslas had been driven for 47 million miles in Autopilot mode.
-After the first widely publicized fatal Autopilot crash in May 2016 which occurred in Williston, Florida, Tesla acknowledged the death and published a blog in June, comparing the average fatality rate in the United States (at the time, one per 94 million miles) and worldwide (one per 60 million miles) with that of Tesla Autopilot (one per 130 million miles); Tesla stated in July that "customers using Autopilot are statistically safer than those not using it at all", "the [Autopilot] system provided a net safety benefit to society", and "the 'better-than-human' threshold had been crossed and robustly validated internally".
+At the time, it was estimated that collectively, Teslas had been driven for 47 e6mi in Autopilot mode.
+After the first widely publicized fatal Autopilot crash in May 2016 which occurred in Williston, Florida, Tesla acknowledged the death and published a blog in June, comparing the average fatality rate in the United States (at the time, one per 94 e6mi) and worldwide (one per 60 e6mi) with that of Tesla Autopilot (one per 130 e6mi); Tesla stated in July that "customers using Autopilot are statistically safer than those not using it at all", "the [Autopilot] system provided a net safety benefit to society", and "the 'better-than-human' threshold had been crossed and robustly validated internally".
 Tesla's statistical approach was criticized as comparing two different datasets; while Autopilot is limited to highway driving, the overall death rate for the United States includes more varied driving conditions.
 In addition, Tesla's vehicles were larger and more expensive than most vehicles on the road, making them generally safer in a crash.
 Other factors that could have affected the data include weather conditions and Tesla owner demographics.